lscalese/isc-global-size-tracing/README.md

 The scheduled task is installed by defaut by the Installer class.

-Open an Iris terminal :
+Manual install if needed, open an Iris terminal :
 ```
 Zn "IRISAPP"
 Set tSc = ##class(Iris.Tools.Monitor.Tasks.UpdateSize).installTask()